BeniGevyan/jbc-2022-01-30-fullstack/2022-02-06 HTML 5/README.md

 ## Semantic Tags

-These are block tags with meaning
+These are block tags that clearly describes its meaning to both the browser and the developer.

-## Case
+## Types of letter cases

 `thisIsCamelCase`